TOP 19 PRODUCTIVITY HACKS FOR DESKTOP JOBS

 Also use digital tools like “Evernote” that makes all notes searchable (even text in pictures in your notes).
 Use “Trello” or “Asana” to keep track of the tiny things in your daily life.

-Here’s how you learn to take huge advantage of trello combined with my To-Do list system.
+Here’s how you learn to take huge advantage of Trello combined with my To-Do list system.
 Clearly some have experiences with different tools.
 Let me know in the comments, which tools you use.
 There are plenty of options out there!

 17. Self-discipline

-The discipline here will help you see where your time and efforts can be directed in order to gain more financial freedom.
+The discipline here will help you see where your time and efforts can be directed to gain more financial freedom.
 Next, self-discipline is important for leadership, especially for your self-leadership.
 Lead yourself effectively!

 How do you manage your time?
 Do you have achievement plans to be more effective?
 Do you have principles on how to get the most return on your time?
 Read this blog post on basic principles that change the way you think about “your” time.